thruston/metapost-examples/README.md

 full TeX distribution), and the TeX Gyre Pagella and TeX Gyre Pagella Math fonts installed and available to `fontspec`.

-The documents are strictly for educational and tutorial purposes only.
+These documents are strictly for educational and tutorial purposes only.
 All the original books and therefore all the pictures are copyrighted by the Mathematical Association of America.

-Each document contains over 100 fairly complex Metapost drawings, and on my Mac it takes about 3-4 seconds to compile each one, or roughly 20-30 full page drawings per second.
+Each document contains over 100 fairly complex Metapost drawings, and on my Mac Mini (M2 2023) it takes about 4 seconds to compile each one, or roughly 25-30 full page drawings per second.
 Your mileage may vary.

 You can view each document in three ways: